 1. Intro to the new Unit, new notebook sheets, vocab 2.
 What do you already know, what do you want to know notebook sheet 3.
 Watch video the UN 4.
-Watch fun video on crazy UN moments 5.
+Watch fun video on crazy UN moments then complete the worksheet 5.
 If any time remains, click on the hyperlinked photo to the left and discuss as a group, are there similar political/religious/economic situations in today's world that the UN is currently watching similar to after WWII? (this is just one example that seems to be in the news a lot lately but there are many more)

 Essential Question 1: In what ways did religious differences help create new nations?